 Does any user get that?
 That’s probably the wrong question.
 Amin readily agrees that the new mark’s fate will depend on how it’s filled with meaning over time.
 What Uber stands for (visionary convenience or blithe ruthlessness) may be up for debate at the moment, but the business’s future does not depend on the logo.
 As in 1959, or 1909, it’s the other way around.

 The shift to more internally driven redesigns is a reflection of a broader trend in Silicon Valley.
 “Design is so fundamental to the way these businesses actually operate,” says David Turner, cofounder of San Francisco design agency Turner Duckworth, which created Amazon’s now 20-year-old logo, and has updated the identities of brands as venerable as Coca-Cola and Levi’s.
 “They build really robust internal design teams.
 And they can pay them a lot of money.
-I know, because they’re always trying to poach my people!”
+I know because they’re always trying to poach my people!”

 Turner points out that more purely digital companies can actually revise their logo schemes much more easily than ever.
 If you really rely on a particular app, and its visual presentation changes radically (as, say, Instagram’s did), you’ll soon adjust.
 And this may reflect a more significant shift: Many tech companies aren’t just design-centric, they’re interaction-design-centric.
-They focus heavily on the graphical user interfaces that shape the way we interact with computers, the Internet, mobile apps.
+They focus heavily on the graphical user interfaces that shape the way we interact with computers, the Internet, and mobile apps.

 In an information-design environment, clarity rules.
-A few years ago, for instance, Apple thoroughly revised the icons in its mobile operating system to do away with “skeuomorphs”—symbols that mimicked analog-world contexts, such a wood-shelf “newsstand” or a yellow pad for “notes”—in favor of flatter and simpler images.
+A few years ago, for instance, Apple thoroughly revised the icons in its mobile operating system to do away with “skeuomorphs”—symbols that mimicked analog-world contexts, such as a wood-shelf “newsstand” or a yellow pad for “notes”—in favor of flatter and simpler images.
 You can see the influence of this shift in Instagram’s logo, which switched from a fairly detailed depiction of an instant camera to the more abstract version it uses today.

 Applying interaction-design thinking to identity design results in logos that can be “highly logical, very stripped down,” Turner says.
 “But I think what’s starting to happen is you’re starting to lose personality.
 You’re losing what brands are all about, which is connecting to human emotion.”
 And yet, you can see why interaction-design trends would influence logos now: We interact with them.
 For a digital-centric company, a simple, clear, easy-to-memorize symbol isn’t just a potentially valuable branding element.
 It’s actually functional.